epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ### Descriptive Statistics:
 Calculate mean, median, and mode for ages of actors in different character types to determine the 'ideal' age.

+### Time Series Analysis:
+Analyze how an actor's win or nomination in awards influences the ratings of their subsequent movies.

+### Correlation Analysis:
+To find out if there's a statistical relationship between actors' connections and the ratings of movies they're in and to determine if high ratings are associated with high box-office revenue.

 ### General Pre-Processing
   1. Movie Metadata: